 From our perspective of operating a truly global and distributed system, a working understanding of the specific concepts described above is what we expect from a distributed systems engineer.
 Before that you need to also be a solid systems engineer.
 This requires you to have fundamentals in place such as programming languages, general design patterns, version control, infrastructure management, and continuous integration and deployment systems.

-I’m Matt, technical CEO and co-founder of Ably.
-I'm very interested in realtime problems, realtime engineering, and where the industry is headed.
-That’s the reason I co-founded Ably, which provides cloud infrastructure and APIs to help developers simplify complex realtime engineering.
-Organizations build with Ably because we make it easy to power and scale realtime features in apps, or distribute data streams to third-party developers as realtime APIs.
+Ably provides cloud infrastructure and APIs to help developers simplify complex realtime engineering.
+Organizations build with us because we make it easy to power and scale realtime features in apps, or distribute data streams to third-party developers as realtime APIs.

 We're growing like crazy and hiring across our engineering and commercial teams.
 We have more than 10 open jobs, including Distributed Systems Engineering, so check out our job board ?.